 Primary Arms has made a big name for itself in the budget optics world.
-They’ve produced feature-packed optics with a renown reticle and OK glass.
+They’ve produced feature-packed optics with a renowned reticle and OK glass.
 The new GLx 2.5-10×44 FFP riflescope is a step up, including great glass on top of everything the Primary Arms was already doing right.

 The budget optic market is a crowded one.
 For many years, the race was just who could put yet another feature on the scope, without much of a concentration on essentials of what makes a scope useful and dependable in the first place.